Arrasando: Commercial performance

 According to Billboard, Thalía received multiple certifications for its sales in the United States and Latin American.
-Arrasando was a success on the charts, debuting at number-one on the Latin Pop Albums chart and number 4 on the Top Latin Albums chart; both component of Billboard charts.
-It fared even better on the Argentina, Mexico and Spain charts, peaking at number-one.
-The album was also certified 2× Platinum by RIAA, for selling over 200,000 copies in the United States alone.
-The album topped the Czech charts and its singles were very popular on the radio there.
+In June 2000, after two months of its release, Billboard's Larry Flick said that EMI reported worldwide sales of 600,000 copies.
+Worldwide sales stand at over 2 million copies.

-In Mexico, the record sold 151,892 in the first six months by October 2000.
-In Spain, the album sold 100,000 in the first 15 days, for which was certified with a Platinum record.
-It was later certified double platinum for shipments of 200,000 copies there.
+In the United States, Arrasando debuted at number-one on the Latin Pop Albums chart and number 4 on the Top Latin Albums chart; both component of Billboard charts.
+The album was certified 2× Platinum (Latin) by the Recording Industry Association of America (RIAA), for selling over 200,000 copies in the U.S. In Mexico, the record sold 151,892 after its first six months, in October 2000.
+Actual sales stand at 250,000 in the region, as of April 2001.